-- (3) Hold the rear of the top cowling with one hand, tilt the engine up, and turn the tilt support lever to the lock position and support the engine.
+- (3) Hold the rear of the top cowling with one hand, tilt the engine up, and turn the tilt support lever toward you or tilt support knob into the clamp bracket, and then place the tilt lock lever back into the lock position to support the outboard motor.
 NOTICE: Do not use the tilt support lever or knob when trailering the boat.
 The outboard motor could shake loose from the tilt support and fall.
 If the motor cannot be trailered in the normal running position, use an additional support device to secure it in the tilt position.
-For more detailed information, see page 63.
+For more detailed information, see page 55.
 [ECM01642]